On $k$-jet field approximations to geodesic deviation equations

 \subsection{Jet fields approximations}

-Motivated by the difficulties in determining the geometric character of \eqref{eq:genJacobiEq}, it is reasonable to assume first an specific geometric character for the solutions of the equation \eqref{eq:genJacobiEq}.
-The fields $\{\kappa^{\mu}\}$ are not tensorial (for a detailed discussion of the non-tensoriality of the fields $\{\kappa^\mu\}$ see \cite{DahlTorrome}).
-By the non-linear Peetre's theorem \cite{KolarMichorSlovak:1993}, other natural candidates for the solutions of equation \eqref{eq:genJacobiEq} are sections along the curve $X:I\to M$ of a $k$-jet bundle $\pi_{k}:J^k_0(I,M)\to M$.
-These are smooth maps $\Psi:I\to J^k_0(I,M)$ such that the diagram
+Motivated by the difficulties in determining the geometric properties of equations \eqref{eq:genJacobiEq}, it is reasonable to assume first an specific geometric character for its solutions.
+A very natural possibility is to assume that $\kappa^\mu$ are components of a vector field.
+However, it was proved that in this case $\{\kappa^{\mu}\}$ cannot be tensorial \cite{DahlTorrome}.
+Other natural possible interpretation for the solutions of equation \eqref{eq:genJacobiEq} is that they are smooth maps $\Psi_k:I\to J^k_0(I,M)$ such that the diagram